Presentations in PDF format can be downloaded here (zip file).

-Conference sessions are organised around key management issues related to biofouling and ballast water management, including:
+Conference sessions where organised around key management issues related to biofouling and ballast water management, including:

 - Which biofouling management practices should be used in the Baltic Sea?